 For ARC Annual Report: Renewal/New Application: NIH Biosketches:

-For new ARCs, please submit an NIH Biosketch for Directors.
+Please submit an updated NIH Biosketch for each of the ARC Directors (and as you see fit for key personnel listed in A).

 Please email your report to Robin MacDonald (remac@bu.edu) as word document and the Biosketches as one PDF document.
 She will upload it to the Grant Review Site (to avoid confusions encountered last year).